 When incorporated with grasses, such as on Conservation Reserve Program (CRP) land, it compliments the grass cover already present.
 Food plots alone are not good habitat cover.
 Landowners should strive to provide permanent wildlife habitat for the target species.
 Food plots target deer, quail, turkey, rabbits and songbirds.
 Seed should be planted in spring and left standing over winter.
 One food plot is recommended for every forty (40) acres.

-Every spring the Scott County Soil and Water Conservation District has wildlife food plot seed available to landowners.
-The cost of the seed is $6 bag.
+Every spring, the Scott County Soil and Water Conservation District has wildlife food plot seed available to landowners.
+The cost of the seed for Spring 2023 is $9 per bag.
 Each bag provides enough seed for a quarter-acre plot.

-This fall we are offering a Garden Cover Crop/ Wildlife Food Plot Seed bag for $6.
+In the fall, we offer a Garden Cover Crop/ Wildlife Food Plot Seed bag.
 Used as a cover crop on the garden, the seeding helps to prevent erosion and improves soil health by increasing soil organic matter, reducing soil compaction, and managing weeds.